efr-essakhan/pepfeature/README.md

 - Python 3.8

 **Required Package Dependencies:**
-- panadas
+(The Package has been tested on these verstions of the dependancies.
+Updated versions may also be compatible with the Package)
-- numpy
+- et-xmlfile v1.1.0
-- setuptools
+- setuptools v56.0.0
+- numpy v1.20.2
-- openpyxl
+- openpyxl v3.0.7
+- pandas v1.2.4
+- python-dateutil v2.8.1
+- pytz v2021.1
+- six v1.15.0

 ## Installation